-I have included 6 favorites that must purchased and 4 that are currently free.
+I have included 6 apps that must purchased and 4 free educational apps for preschoolers.
 Please note, however, that a few of the free apps only have parts of the app available for free.

-This is one of my favorites, probably because it is a great tool for teaching reading (or the phonetic component of reading, anyway).
+This is one of my favorite educational apps, probably because it is a great tool for teaching reading (or the phonetic component of reading, anyway).
 Teaching a child to read is one of my favorite things in the entire world!
-This app is great for teaching letter SOUNDS (which is WAY more important than learning their names).
+This app for preschoolers is great for teaching letter SOUNDS (which is WAY more important than learning their names).
 It also adds a cognitive component of mini-crossword puzzles as well as consonant blends.
 This app is completely customizable and includes a special section for parents.

 This app provides valuable content and is engaging to young children.
 The bear on the roller skates strolls from task to task, including sorting from smallest to largest, patterning, number recognition, counting, and addition.
 The graphics won’t wow you, but they’ll keep your child entertained while learning.

-This interactive pop-up book allows your little one to count, but won’t let him/her recount an object that has already been counted, therefore helping to increase a child’s one-to-one correspondence ability.
+This interactive pop-up book allows your toddler to count, but won’t let him/her recount an object that has already been counted, therefore helping to increase a child’s one-to-one correspondence ability.
 Some of the games are locked until you purchase the app, but the book portion alone is worth downloading.

 Many of you shared on Facebook that you loved the Starfall Apps.
 But when I read the reviews, there seemed to be a lot of negative comments about how expensive the App was for ONE game (out of dozens) that are free on the Starfall website (that can’t be used on iPads/iPhones due to no flash players).
 Rather than paying for a Starfall app, I followed the recommendation from Ashley of Life with Moore Babies and downloaded Rover–which makes websites with flash players (like Starfall) accessible and usable!